OS2G/OS2G.github.io/README.md

 - The layout is found in `./layout.html`, and contains the `<head/>` tag along with any headers, footers, or navigation bars.
 The page content will be inserted into the template in the place of the string `##CONTENTS##`.
+- Structured data used by templates can be found in `./data.json`.
+For instance, this file contains information about members that is used to create the members page on the site.
 - The un-transformed site can be found in the `./src` directory.
-When the SSG runs, this directory is copied wholesale into the destination directory with every HTML file inserted into the layout.
+When the SSG runs, this directory is copied wholesale into the destination directory with every HTML file inserted into the layout and every template file ending in `.plate` run through `kera`.
   - Reusable javascript (modules) are in the `./src/modules` directory.
   - All styles are in `./src/styles.css`.
   - The directories `./src/images` and `./src/fonts` contain, well, images and fonts.
-  - The `./src/data` directory contains additional resources, such as JSON files.
   - `./src/index.html` contains the home page.
   - `./src/404.html` contains the error page.
-  - Subpages can be found in their own directories with there own `index.html` files — this is for prettier URLs.
+  - Subpages can be found in their own directories with their own `index.html` files — this is for prettier URLs.
 - The destination directory is `./www/`.
 This is the directory published to Github Pages.
 - The SSG program can be found in `./ssg.py`.
 It can be ran with `python3 ./ssg.py`.

 ## Conventions